-This class (Chem 1B) will cover chapters 5, 12, 16, 17, 18, and 20 from the assigned textbook.
+This class (Chem 1B) will cover chapters 9, 10, 12, 13, 14, and 16 from the assigned textbook.
 The lecture will serve to cover the most important aspects of the chapter but students are still responsible for all material in the book chapter.
 Homework will be assigned but will not be collected.
 Students are expected to complete all of these questions as well as the sample problems throughout the chapter.
 A list of suggested problems is given later in the syllabus.
 This list represents the minimum problems to complete, but more practice will always help, so try to go beyond just the assigned problems.
 Below are four helpful tips that make learning much easier this quarter.

 1. Read the chapter before attending lecture.
 This will make the presented material much easier to understand.
-Also, as mentioned before, there is not enough time to go over every topic in extreme detail so reading is essential to obtain the complete picture.
+Also, as mentioned before, not every topic will be covered in lecture so reading is essential to obtain the complete picture.